bobthecat/ngs_practical/readme.md

 ### 3)	Calling peaks

 We are now ready to call the peaks.
 This mean determining of a binding event is real or just noise.
 To determe true signal from noise we use a program call MACS2.
 The algorithm will determined if a peak is a true positive in your sample using the control sample.
 You have to set a level of stringency (a p-value) to run the program.
-The following command generate the peaks.
+The following command generate the peaks for a stringency of 1e-9.

-	macs2 callpeak -t sample/GSM288346_Oct4_short.BED -c control/GSM288358_GFP_short.BED -g mm -n results_p1e-9 -f BED -p 1e-9 --nomodel --shiftsize=100
+	macs2 callpeak -t sample/sample.BED -c control/control.BED -g mm -n results_p1e-9 -f BED -p 1e-9 --nomodel --shiftsize=100

+You can repeat the previous command to generate different peak at other stringency.
+For example 1e-5

+	macs2 callpeak -t sample/sample.BED -c control/control.BED -g mm -n results_p1e-5 -f BED -p 1e-5 --nomodel --shiftsize=100

-Of note, this will not work on the small dataset given in this practical.
-Hence, we generated in advance the peak file on the full version of the experiments.
-You can find the different files in the **results** folder.
+You can find the different files already computed for you in the **results** folder.

 ### 4)	Visualization on UCSC